-Located in the Namibian Goboboseb Mountains the crater has a diameter of 18 km.
-The road to this highly mysterious-looking crater is sand.
-It’s a 4x4 track.
+Nestled in the Namibian Goboboseb Mountains the crater has a diameter of 20 km.
+The road to this highly mysterious-looking crater is sandy and rocky.
+4wd vehicles only.
 Make sure you have enough equipment to handle basic breakdowns.
 The road leading to the Messum Crater has sharp and protruding rocks that could damage your tyres.

 Pic: Bennie Moggee